khaors/geocompr/main.md

 The time dimension could be represented via another *aesthetic* such as color.
 However, this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).

-Typically all individual facets in a faceted map contain the same geometry data repeated multiple times, once for each column in the attribute data (this is the default plotting method for `sf` objects, as we saw in Chapter \@ref(#spatial-class)).
+Typically all individual facets in a faceted map contain the same geometry data repeated multiple times, once for each column in the attribute data (this is the default plotting method for `sf` objects, see \@ref(spatial-class)).
 However, facets can also represent shifting geometries such as as the evolution of a point pattern over time.
 This use case of faceted plot is illustrated in Figure \@ref(fig:urban-facet).